IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance_template.html.markdown

 - `default_trusted_profile_auto_link` - (Optional, Forces new resource, Boolean) If set to `true`, the system will create a link to the specified `target` trusted profile during instance creation.
 Regardless of whether a link is created by the system or manually using the IAM Identity service, it will be automatically deleted when the instance is deleted.
 Default value : **true**
 - `default_trusted_profile_target` - (Optional, Forces new resource, String) The unique identifier or CRN of the default IAM trusted profile to use for this virtual server instance.
-- `enable_secure_boot` - (Optional, Boolean) Indicates whether secure boot is enabled for this virtual server instance.If unspecified, the default secure boot mode from the profile will be used. {Select Availability}
+- `enable_secure_boot` - (Optional, Boolean) Indicates whether secure boot is enabled for this virtual server instance.
+If unspecified, the default secure boot mode from the profile will be used. {Select Availability}

   ~>**Note:** The enable_secure_boot is `Select Availability` feature.
 - `image` - (Required, String) The ID of the image to create the template.
 Conflicts when using `catalog_offering`